The founding cohort · Assembling

 Source · The Tradition

 founding members.
-The first thousand set the standard for everyone who comes after.
+The first hundred set the standard for everyone who comes after.
+Class of January 2027.

 § 06 · Different by design